obassett/100-days-of-code/log.md

 **Thoughts:**: Exception Handling ended up being a little harder than I though... forgot you needed to actually import the handlers from the libaries.

 **Link to work:**

+### Day 15: July 29, 2018
+#####

+**Today's Progress**:  So found out that kinesis client doesn't throw the exception as an exception anymore but instead returns the error in the results and also returns a count.
+So wrote a bunch of code to process the error, detect the provisioned throughput exceeded error, capture the tweets to try again with and then pull the shard that I am going to split to increase performance. but then I read that you actually just want to increase the shard coutn (by double), rather than just splitting a single stream, to limit the operations... so I really didn't need to pull the shard name.

+**Thoughts:**: RegEx's....

+**Link to work:**

+### Day 16: July 30, 2018
+#####

+**Today's Progress**:  It all auotscales nicely etc... but I look at my code and what I need is to break it down into modules and functions.
+Ease the repitiion etc.

+**Thoughts:**: should have started with a better plan and built modules and functions as I went.
+Ah well.

+**Link to work:**